Understanding the Energy Gap Law under Vibrational Strong Coupling: Introduction

 When molecules are placed inside an optical cavity, they may interact strongly with the quantised radiation mode to form light-matter hybrid states called polaritons \citep{Lidzey1998,Long2015,Shalabney2015,Galego2015,Feist2018}.
 In particular, this phenomenon is most significant when energy cycles between the molecular transitions and the photon mode at a rate faster than the decay of each individual component.
 Molecular polaritons have different frequencies and potential energy surfaces than their pure-matter counterparts.
 As such, they offer an interesting avenue for controlling chemical properties, often through parameters directly related to light-matter interactions (like cavity frequencies and light-matter coupling strengths) \citep{Ebbesen2016}.
 Of particular interest to this paper are vibrational polaritons, formed by strong coupling between the high-frequency vibrational modes of molecules and an infrared optical cavity that houses these molecules \citep{Long2015,Shalabney2015}.
 This effect, also known as vibrational strong coupling (VSC), has been experimentally shown to modify reaction pathways and achieve chemoselectivity \citep{Thomas2016,Pang2020,GarciaVidal2021,Thomas2019,Hirai2020}.
 VSC is an ensemble effect: a large number of molecules, typically of the order of $10^{10}$, must collectively couple to a cavity mode to generate an appreciable collective light-matter coupling strength.
 The result is the formation of two polariton modes, which provide control over chemical properties and are desirable, alongside a large number of dark modes that behave effectively as uncoupled molecules in the absence of disorder \citep{CamposGonzalezAngulo2020} (with disorder, dark modes might behave differently from uncoupled molecular excitations, although the extent to which this occurs is still a subject of current exploration \citep{Botzung2020,Scholes2020,Du2022}).
 The latter is a source of concern; due to their sheer numbers, these non-photonic dark modes have dominant control over chemical properties of the system, potentially undoing any benefit created by the polariton modes.
 In principle, there exists a specific and reasonable parameter range that allows some unique properties of vibrational polariton modes to outweigh the entropic cost from using them \citep{CamposGonzalezAngulo2019}; yet, in practice, these molecular parameter requirements (such as ultralow reorganisation energies) have not been experimentally found.
 Meanwhile, more recently, polariton condensates have been theoretically shown as an alternative avenue for overcoming the entropic penalty associated with polariton modes \citep{PannirSivajothi2022,Cortese2017,Phuc2022}.

 One chemical property that may benefit from VSC is the non-radiative decay between electronic states of an excited molecule (Fig. \ref{fig:main}a).
 The decay rate is concisely and elegantly described by the energy gap law \citep{Englman1970,Fischer1970}, which was first derived by Englman and Jortner in 1970 \citep{Englman1970}.
-They applied Fermi's golden rule to approximate the transfer rate between two displaced harmonic oscillators, representing the two electronic states, through a diabatic coupling term that is treated perturbatively.
-In the low temperature limit, this rate is approximately
+There, they applied Fermi's golden rule to approximate the transfer rate between two displaced harmonic oscillators, representing the potential energy surfaces of two electronic states ($\ket{\text{G}}$ and $\ket{\text{E}}$), through a diabatic coupling term of amplitude $\abs{J_{\text{GE}}}$ that is treated perturbatively.
+More specifically, they considered the Hamiltonian